-In our tests, we found ExpressVPN's apps to connect much faster than much of the competition.
+In our tests, we found that ExpressVPN's apps generally connect much faster than many rival VPN apps do.

-While the design is nothing to shout home about the basic layout allows connection without confusion.
+While the design of the ExpressVPN apps is nothing to shout home about the basic layout allows connection without confusion.

 We like how you can automatically launch other apps once connected which is uniform across every device from desktop to mobile and even the Amazon Fire TV which comes in useful.

-The settings area could use a little tidy up making it easier to enable/disable the options you require and we would love to see a few additional features on the mobile apps.
+The settings area of the ExpressVPN apps could use a little tidy up making it easier to enable/disable the options you require, as other VPN apps can, and we would love to see a few additional features on the mobile apps.

 30-day money back guarantee